Welcome to today's edition of the Rush 24-7 podcast.

 And I'm sure he hopes that people will believe that.

-You know, even being charitable, which is a stretch, but even being charitable, if you want to go to some length to try to not ex not not excuse, but explain why the producer did what he did, you would have to understand that this producer, in his heart and in his mind, because of the way he's been taught, because of his journalism and what they believe, that this country's still in slavery, that there is still that kind of racism out there.
+You know, even being charitable, which is a stretch, but even being charitable, if you want to go to some length to try to not excuse, but explain why the producer did what he did, you would have to understand that this producer, in his heart and in his mind, because of the way he's been taught, because of his journalism and what they believe, that this country's still in slavery, that there is still that kind of racism out there.

 And when he saw the tape, he said, well, clearly, he goes into this thinking Zimmerman shot the guy for his black.

-He goes into that thinking that he sees the 9-11 tape, is, well, look, it happened here.
+He goes into that thinking that he sees the 9-11 tape.

 Zimmerman says the guy's black, then described him as looking suspicious or whatever.

-Bam o theory confirmed racist.
+Theory confirmed racist.

-That's being charitable, because that was in the guy's heart.
+Put the tape together that's being charitable because that was in the guy's heart.

 The uncharitable way to look at it is that this guy was knowingly trying to spread hatred, knowingly trying to fan the flames of racism.

-But even the charitable view of this is not flattering to NBC and who they hire and what the mindset is inside a network, and that is we're still in slavery.
+But even the charitable view of this is not flattering to NBC and who they hire and what the mindset is inside a network.

 We still have a racist to the core country.